subnetter/subnet-docs/docs/unp/messaging.md

 ### Step 1 - A Gets B and SB Bundles
 A sends a `GetClientBundleId(B)` message to SA.
 The message is encrypted in a DR session between A and SA.

-> As an alternative, A can also obtain B's `Bundle(B, SB)` by quering any entity which provides the SNP public blockchain API such as community public SNP blockchain nodes or SNP bootstrap nodes.
-SNP bootstrap nodes all run SNP blockchain nodes.
+> As an alternative, A can also obtain B's `Bundle(B, SB)` by quering any entity which provides the SUB public blockchain API such as community public SUB blockchain nodes or SUB bootstrap nodes.
+SUB bootstrap nodes all run SUB blockchain nodes.

 ### Step 2 - SA returns Bundle(B, SB)
-When B started being serviced by SB, SB published `ProviderSignedClientIdentityBundle(SB, B)` to the SNP blockchain via a store client bundle transaction.
+When B started being serviced by SB, SB published `ProviderSignedClientIdentityBundle(SB, B)` to the SUB blockchain via a store client bundle transaction.

-SA queries the SNP blockchain to get `ProviderSignedClientIdentityBundle(SB, B)` and returns it to A. SA, and other service providers run an SNP blockchain node and so can read the requested data from their node's API. `ProviderSignedClientIdentityBundle(SB, B)` is stored on the SNP blockchain as part of the client's bootstrap process with thier service providers.
-So the data is already available to SA in its SNP blockchain global state and it doesn't need to use the network to obtain it.
+SA queries the SUB blockchain to get `ProviderSignedClientIdentityBundle(SB, B)` and returns it to A. SA, and other service providers run an SUB blockchain node and so can read the requested data from their node's API. `ProviderSignedClientIdentityBundle(SB, B)` is stored on the SUB blockchain as part of the client's bootstrap process with thier service providers.
+So the data is already available to SA in its SUB blockchain global state and it doesn't need to use the network to obtain it.

 ```protobuf
 // Provider published client bundle - includes provider signature on the data.